storbrit/mint/README.md

 Mint is a Minecraft mod that makes some tiny changes that (hopefully) complement the vanilla experience.

+## Reduced maintenance

+When I first started this mod I was initially quite devoted to it but quickly my interest ran out so I just decided to publish the things that I did get around to in a beta release just in case anyone at all was actually interested.
+I'll still make updates from time to time but they won't be nearly as frequent as I was initially anticipating them to be.

 ## Features

 - Augmented redstone: right-click a redstone wire with a blaze rod to augment it.
 Augmented redstone is blue and